YES! There will be Christmas markets in Ireland in 2020 if all goes to plan!

-6 of the Best Christmas Markets In Ireland 2020
+6 of the best Christmas Markets in Ireland in 2020

-Proudly donning the title of Ireland’s longest-running Christmas market, the Galway Christmas markets have been on the go for over six years which, considering the Munich markets are on for over 200 years, really isn’t that long.
+The Galway Christmas markets have been on the go for over seven years which, considering the Munich markets are running for over 200 years, really isn’t that long.

 2. The Belfast Christmas Markets (November 16th – December 22nd, 2020)

-For over eleven years, Belfast’s City Hall has been transformed into a traditional German-style Christmas market, packed to the brim with 90 masterfully handcrafted wooden chalets.
+Each year, Belfast’s City Hall is transformed into a traditional German-style Christmas market, packed to the brim with 90 masterfully handcrafted wooden chalets.

-Visitors to the markets can gorge on Crepes from France, Belgian chocolates, and giant German bratwurst.
+Visitors to the markets can gorge on Crepes from France, devour decadent Belgian chocolates, and munch down on giant German bratwurst.